mhogomchungu/media-downloader/README.md

 ## Binary packages

-#### Prerequisite for Microsoft Windows
+#### Prerequisite before running for the first time

-1. Make sure you have access to the internet before you run media-downloader for the first time because it will attempt to use the internet to download the latest version of yt-dlp.
+Make sure you have access to the internet before you run media-downloader for the first time because it will attempt to use the internet to download the latest version of yt-dlp.
+Installing most extensions will also cause media-downloader to access the internet to download extension's executable.

-2. Some backends require python to be installed and their download link is [here](https://www.python.org/downloads/windows/).

 #### Installer for Microsoft Windows